 Eastern Barred Bandicoot (mainland population)

-The Eastern Barred Bandicoot is listed as extinct in the wild.
+The mainland Eastern Barred Bandicoot is listed as Endangered.

 These small nocturnal marsupials were once widespread across the grasslands and woodlands of western Victoria and South Australia.

-The decline of the Eastern Barred Bandicoot is primarily due to loss of habitat and threat from foxes.
+The decline of the Eastern Barred Bandicoot is primarily due to predation from foxes and loss of habitat.

 The plan for recovery